movementlabsxyz/MIP/MIP/mip-103/README.md

 #### $RECEIVE\\_TRUSTED\\_STAKE$

 ##### Human Language Description of Procedure

-$RECEIVE\\_TRUSTED\\_STAKE$ takes a stake amount, participant, and epoch from an Observing Attestor.
+$RECEIVE\\_TRUSTED\\_STAKE$ takes a stake amount, participant, and epoch from an Observing Attester.
 It verifies the stake amount and epoch and stores it in a table indexed by participant and epoch, but MUST only modify stake weights for the next epoch.
 If this constraint is not applied, then the epoch staking constraint is violated.

 > [!WARNING]
-> The constraint on the epoch staking above is naive as it does not account for the time it takes for a Validator to receive a $TRUSTED\\_STAKE$ message from an Observing Attestor.
+> The constraint on the epoch staking above is naive as it does not account for the time it takes for a Validator to receive a $TRUSTED\\_STAKE$ message from an Observing Attester.
 This will be discussed in more detail below.

 ##### Pseudocode Description of Procedure

 ```python
 def RECEIVE_TRUSTED_STAKE(amount, participant, epoch, signature):
     # Verify the epoch